varnerlab/CHEME-4800-5800-Labs-AY-2024/week-1/Lab-1d/README.md

 and press `Enter`.
 However, before we do this, let's take a quick look at the [include function in the Julia standard library](https://docs.julialang.org/en/v1/base/base/#Base.include).
 * OK, now that we understand what `include` is doing, let's execute the `HelloWorld.jl` script.
     * `Hmmm`: What assumption did we make about the location of the `HelloWorld.jl` file?
 Let's brainstorm some ways to fix this problem.
-* `Julia` is a compiled language — `Julia` compiles code on the fly (or it can also _precompile_ code if told to do so).
-The first time you execute a `Julia` script, it will take a little longer to run because `Julia` has to compile the code using the [Julia compiler and metaprogramming functionality](https://docs.julialang.org/en/v1/manual/metaprogramming/#Metaprogramming).
-Subsequent executions will be faster because `Julia` will use the compiled code.